cosmos/cosmos-sdk/UPGRADING.md

 #### Rosetta

-Extracted Rosetta tool from the cosmos-sdk and simapp into it's own [rosetta repo](https://github.com/cosmos/rosetta).
+Rosetta has moved to it's own [repo](https://github.com/cosmos/rosetta) and not imported by the Cosmos SDK SimApp by default.
 Any user who is interested on using the tool can connect it standalone to any node without the need to add it as part of the node binary.
 The rosetta tool also allows multi chain connections.

 ## [v0.47.x](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.47.0)